tomcl/V2releases/README.md

 ### OS-X

-* Open the DMG file
+* Open the downloaded DMG file
-* Drag the Visual2 directory into the app files directory as normal to install
+* Drag the Visual2-darwin-x64 directory into the applications directory as normal to install

 ### Linux